 Many owners of smaller lots in established areas like Old Towne or near the Downtown Core believe their land is "locked" into low-value residential or outdated commercial use.
 However, McAllen's "Envision McAllen" plan and the 2026 UDC amendments have introduced the Complete Communities designation, specifically designed to encourage compatible, higher-intensity usage for these very properties.

 The new UDC allows for "Incremental Infill."
 This means that land previously restricted to single-family use can now, in certain corridors, be repositioned for townhomes, triplexes, or low-intensity office space.
-We help you identify if your lot qualifies for this "neighborhood-friendly" commercial boost.
+We assist landowners in reviewing public zoning maps and municipal criteria to evaluate whether a parcel aligns with 'neighborhood-friendly' commercial or multi-family transition guidelines.

 Unlike raw land in the north, infill lots already have access to city water, sewerage, and roads.
 In 2026, with rising interest rates impacting construction costs, the ability to bypass massive infrastructure installs makes your infill lot highly attractive to "lean" developers.

-Find clear, honest answers to common question about Seller Representation from an experience professional.
+Find clear, honest answers to common questions about Seller Representation from an experienced professional.

 The Answer: Infill development refers to building on vacant or underused lots within already established urban areas.
 In 2026, McAllen is prioritizing this to reduce urban sprawl and revitalize older neighborhoods